ToxicogenicBees/AirHockeyRobot/README.md

 ## Requirements

 * A simulator is included to test routines without needing an entire mechanical system built.
-* To fully run the program a camera and mechanical system with similar or matching is required.
+* To fully run the program a camera and mechanical system with similar or matching devices is required.
 ## How to Run

 * Download main.exe